Advice for British people moving to and living in the Philippines.

 Some ATMs accept international credit and debit cards.
 Shops in towns and cities usually accept international credit cards.
 Banks do not always accept travellers’ cheques.
 Cash in sterling or US dollars can be exchanged for Philippine pesos at the airport, in banks, hotels and some shops.
 Scottish and Northern Ireland bank notes aren’t generally accepted.
 Buying foreign currency in the Philippines can be difficult.

-Property and property disputes
+Accommodation and buying property

 Social ethics and traditions